 Credit card debt consolidation won’t eliminate debts, but it can reduce interest costs and make debts easier to handle.

 The average American has three or four credit cards.
-That means three or four monthly bills.
-It can also mean large interest payments.
+That also means three or four monthly bills and — sometimes — large interest payments.

 Consolidation and refinancing are similar.
 Many people get confused over the differences.

 - Debt refinancing: Refinancing involves renegotiating the terms of a single existing loan.
 It is usually used for large loans, like mortgages, car loans, or student loans.
 Refinancing can also replace an existing loan with a new one with better terms.

 - Credit card consolidation: Consolidation replaces several old debts with a single new one.
 You use a new line of credit to pay off two or more existing debts.
 Refinancing is a one-to-one replacement.
 Debt consolidation replaces two or more debts with a single new credit line.

 Pro tip: If you’re considering rolling one loan into a new loan with a lower interest rate, it is refinancing.
 If you’re using a new loan to pay off two or more other debts, it’s consolidation.

 Before starting the debt consolidation process, here are some tips to ensure you make the best choices for your situation.